Fabrice Calmels: Early life and education

 Born and raised in Colombes, France, Fabrice Calmels began ballet training at three years old.
 At age 11, Calmels entered the Paris Opera Ballet School.
 During his seven years there, Fabrice worked with dance masters such as Serge Golovine, Gilbert Mayer, Max Bozzoni, John Neumeier, Jirí Kylián, Violette Verdy, and performed at the Palais Garnier theatre.
 It was during his last years of schooling that Calmels went through significant growth spurts to his current height of six feet six inches tall.
 He ultimately did not join the Paris Opera Ballet as his stature did not blend with the ensemble.
 Therefore, upon graduation from the Paris Opera School with a degree in Anatomy and the history of dance, Calmels moved to the United States to pursue his dance career.

 In the United States Calmels furthered his training by joining The Rock School, and danced with the Pennsylvania Ballet and also the Balanchine style at The School of American Ballet.
 Later, he joined Boston Ballet, under the direction of Anna-Marie Holmes, where he learned the Russian technique with ballet masters Tatiana Terekhova and Sergei Berezhnoi.

+Fabrice has an older brother: Oliver and a younger sister Élodie Calmels who is the international communication Director for Iberdrola.

 Career

 In 2001, due to difficulties regaining his visa, Fabrice took advantage of a year back at home in Paris, France to perfect his pas de deux skills performing the acrobatic pas de deux for the famed Lido de Paris.

 In 2002, Calmels established himself in Chicago with the Joffrey Ballet, under the direction of company co-founder Gerald Arpino.

 In 2004, Calmels became a lead dancer at the Joffrey Ballet, markedly through his Principal role as Apollo.
 He was also coached by Sir Anthony Dowell for the title role of Oberon in Frederick Ashton's A Midsummer Night’s Dream.

-In 2009, he performed the title role in the Joffrey Ballet’s premiere of Lar Lubovitch’s Othello, which he reprised in 2013.
+In 2009, he performed the title role in the Joffrey Ballet's premiere of Lar Lubovitch's Othello, which he reprised in 2013.
 Calmels performed the Othello pas de deux for the 2016 Benois de la Danse Gala at the Bolshoi Theatre in Moscow, Russia.